Restricted Areas in Counties

 - possess, shoot or hunt with a firearm, bow and arrow, or crossbow on all land area and water in the Aransas and Poesta Rivers in Bee County; on all of the land area and public water in the state-owned riverbeds of La Salle or McMullen counties; and on all of the land area and public water in the state-owned riverbeds of the Nueces, Frio and Atascosa rivers in Live Oak County; except for waterfowl hunting on any reservoir (existing or to be constructed) owned, operated, or maintained by a government entity.

 - discharge a firearm or shoot an arrow in or on the bed or bank of a navigable stream in Dimmit, Edwards, Frio, Kenedy, Llano, Maverick, Real, Uvalde, or Zavala counties, or discharge or shoot an arrow that could physically contact the bed or bank of a navigable stream in these counties.
-This law does not apply to shotguns loaded with shot, including buckshot; or archery equipment designed for bow fishing only.
+This law does not apply to persons fishing by means of archery equipment (special gear requirements apply) or shotguns loaded with shot, including buckshot.
 A shotgun slug is prohibited.

 - hunt on water of Stillhouse Reservoir or land adjacent to the reservoir owned by the federal government in Bell County, except for game birds hunted with a shotgun.
 A hunter must be 600 feet from the nearest private property line.

 - discharge any firearm or shoot any crossbow or bow and arrow on, along, or across the waters of Oyster Bayou in Chambers County from State Hwy.
 65 south to the mouth of Oyster Bayou in the East Bay.